murilopolese/pixel-turtle/docs/tutorials/naming-things-that-change.md

 When we name things we add a feature to that thing that is very important: We are able to talk about it without having to describe it.
 For example, imagine you are with friends and one of them is wearing something on top of their head, it's made out of cloth, probably cotton, it has one button on top, a rigid surface sticking out of half of the bottom borders and it's green.

-Now, imagine that you have to ask your friend where they got this thing made out of cloth, probably cotton, with a button...
+Now, imagine that you have to ask your friend where they got this "green thing made out of cloth, probably cotton, with a button on top of your friend's head"...
 Well, we probably don't want to describe how things are every time you want to refer to it, therefore we can create shortcuts for talking about it: we name it.
-Let's agree that the thing on your friend's head is a hat.
+Let's agree that we'll call the thing on your friend's head a hat.
 Then we could easily ask: Where did you get that hat?

-But what are we describing and referring with Pixel Turtle?
+But what exactly are we naming with Pixel Turtle?
 Mostly numbers.
 But why, numbers, why?
 Because unfortunately that is all Pixel Turtle is born knowing.
 Everything else we want it to know, we have to teach it.

 We are not born knowing to talk, but we can scream.
-How we transform scream into talk is what we know as "learn to talk".
+How we transform scream into words is what we know as "learn to talk".
 You would be shocked with the amount of things Pixel Turtle can learn with just numbers and names.

 ## Giving names in MicroPython